fusioncharts/dev_centre_docs/getting-started/plain-javascript/slice-data-plot-using-custom-api-in-plain-javascript.md

 heading: Slice Data Plot using API
 ---

-## The full code of the sample is given below:

 FusionCharts Suite XT includes advanced features that offers a wide range of APIs that you can use for different stages in the ife cycle of a chart or when you interact with a chart.
 These features include completion of rendering of the chart, handling the radio button at runtime, etc.

 This article focuses on how you can slice out the data plots of a Pie 2D chart using chart specific custom API.